-- To select the bus trigger source, send the following command.
-TRIG: SOUR BUS - To trigger the power supply from the remote interface (GPIB or RS-232) after selecting the bus source, send the TRG (trigger) command.
-When the TRG is sent, the trigger action starts after the specified time delay if any delay is given.

-• You can also trigger the power supply from the GPIB interface by sending the IEEE-488 Group Execute Trigger (GET) message.
+- To trigger the power supply from the remote interface (GPIB or RS-232) after selecting the bus source, send the TRG (trigger) command.
+When the TRG is sent, the trigger action starts after the specified time delay if any delay is given. - You can also trigger the power supply from the GPIB interface by sending the IEEE-488 Group Execute Trigger (GET) message.
 The following statement shows how to send a GET from a Agilent Technologies controller.